Funeral home

-A funeral home, funeral parlor or mortuary, is a business that provides burial and funeral services for the dead and their families.
-These services may include a prepared wake and funeral, and the provision of a chapel for the funeral.
+A funeral home, funeral parlor (funeral parlour in the UK) or mortuary is a business that provides burial, entombment and cremation services for the dead and their families.
+These services may include a prepared visitation and funeral, and the provision of a chapel for the funeral, memorial service/service of remembrance or celebration of life.

 Services

 Funeral homes arrange services in accordance with the wishes of surviving friends and family, whether immediate next of kin or an executor so named in a legal will.
 The funeral home often takes care of the necessary paperwork, permits, and other details, such as making arrangements with the cemetery, and providing obituaries to the news media.
+Its pews do not feature racks behind them like in synagogues and churches.
 The funeral business has a history that dates to the age of the Egyptians who mastered the science of preservation.

 In recent years many funeral homes have started posting obituaries online and use materials submitted by families to create memorial websites.

 There are certain common types of services in North America.

 A traditional funeral service consists of a viewing (sometimes referred to as a visitation), a funeral service in a place of worship or the funeral home chapel and a graveside committal service.

 Direct cremation consists of the funeral home receiving the body, preparing it for the crematory and filing the necessary legal paperwork.

 Direct/immediate burial is the forgoing of a funeral ceremony for a prompt, simple burial.

 Moving a body between mortuaries involves preparing it for shipment in a coffin strapped into an arbitrary or a combination unit (mac pac / airtray).
 This is common when it is to be buried in a different locality than where the person died.